lbl-srg/soep/doc-design/source/softwareArchitecture.rst

 points.
 These set points are continuous FMU outputs rather than calculated parameters, and no corresponding group-level setpoint variables are provided.

-For a ``SystemSizing`` object, Spawn determines sensible cooling, latent cooling, and heating peaks independently.
-Each peak is the largest coincident sum of its respective zone load sequences.
-Consequently, the latent cooling peak may occur at a different time than the sensible cooling peak.
-The group-level cooling outdoor conditions and ``tCoo`` correspond to the sensible cooling peak.
+For both ``ThermalZone`` and ``SystemSizing`` objects, Spawn reports the latent cooling load at the sensible cooling peak.
+For a ``SystemSizing`` object, Spawn finds the largest coincident sum of the constituent zones' sensible cooling load sequences and then sums the zones' latent cooling loads at that same sizing day and time step.
+At the group level, the sensible and latent cooling loads, the cooling outdoor conditions, and ``tCoo`` all describe this sensible peak condition.
+The heating peak is determined independently.

 The latent cooling output is zero unless latent load sizing is enabled by the ``Zone Load Sizing Method`` field of ``Sizing:Zone``.
 Spawn applies the applicable